 A grade of B or better must be received in any course used to fulfill the required and elective course requirements.

-The student must pass the Ph.D.
-Qualifying Examination within six semesters from the first fall semester of registration as a graduate student in the Department.
+The student must pass the PhD Qualifying Examination within six semesters from the first fall semester of registration as a graduate student in the Department.
 The examination may be attempted a maximum of two times.

-Passing or failing this examination will not affect the student’s candidacy for the Master’s Degree.
+Passing or failing this examination will not affect the student’s candidacy for the Master’s degree.

 The student must pass an oral preliminary examination on a topic selected with the approval of the student’s advisor.
 The examination is given by a committee of at least four faculty members appointed by the advisor.
 Prior to the actual examination, the student must prepare a 15 to 20 page paper outlining the area to be covered.
 The paper must be written in a clear style with consistent notation.
-The paper should indicate the scope and depth of the examination, and should be submitted to the committee at least one week prior to the examination.
+The paper should indicate the scope and depth of the student’s dissertation research, and should be submitted to the committee at least one week prior to the examination.

-The examination consists of a 20 to 30 minute talk by the student and questions by the committee.
+The examination typically consists of a 20 to 30 minute talk by the student and questions by the committee.
 The committee may ask questions during and after the talk.
 The student may consult notes, but is expected to display a mastery of the subject matter as defined by the list of references.
 The scope of the questions will normally be directed to the subject matter of the paper but may, by natural extension, include any relevant topic.
 The student’s advisor may not serve as chair of the committee, but does appoint the chair.

-At least three weeks prior to the final oral examination, the student must submit a "Ph.D.
-Final Oral Committee Approval Form” to the Graduate School.
-Upon review, the Graduate School will return a packet to the Graduate Coordinator, including the warrant to be signed by the Committee and Department Chair.
+At least three weeks prior to the final oral examination, the student should contact the graduate coordinator, who will submit a request for a "PhD Final Oral Committee Approval Form” to the Graduate School.
+Upon review, the Graduate School will return the warrant to the Graduate Coordinator, which will then need to be signed by the Committee and Department Chair following a successful defense.